RazvanML/reco-link/_posts/2022-08-29-Rust-Startup.md

 }
 ```

-My objective was to perform the partition in place.
+My objective was to partition in place.
 The code breaks the vector in three partitions: all the elements smaller than the pivot at start, the elements larger than the pivot at the end of the vector and the middle, the elements equal to the pivot.
-This quaranteed that the produced partitions are always smaller and we don't run in an infinite loop.
+It quarantes that the produced partitions are always smaller and we don't run in an infinite loop.